cterdam/dotfiles/README.md

 - Install [MacTeX](https://tug.org/mactex/), the recommended $\LaTeX$
   distribution for macOS.

+  - If `latexindent` does not work, install the following packages:

+    ```zsh
+    sudo cpan install YAML::Tiny File::HomeDir Unicode::GCString
+    ```

 ### Activate shell scripts

 - We have not dealt with `zshrc` in the new system yet, but the Anaconda and Oh